 Project cycle management is a methodology for managing projects.
 It provides structure to the process, but also includes consulting stakeholders and providing them with relevant information throughout the life cycle of the project.
 This helps inform the best possible decisions.

-The cycle of management operations within project cycle management is broken up into five phases:
+The cycle of management operations within project cycle management is broken up into six phases:

 This cycle highlights decision-making criteria and procedures, which are defined at each specific phase.
 The phases themselves are progressive (each needing completion before moving on to the next), and new projects are informed by the results of the final phase: evaluation and audit.